 Once you have your finished compost you can apply it to your garden at anytime.
-Turn some into the soil in the spring before you plant.
+You can add some in the winter if you have a nice day or turn some into the soil in the spring before you plant.
 Add a little to the hole when you plant your seedlings.
 Sprinkle it around your existing vegetable plants or pile it on thick.
 No matter how you apply it, your garden will be thankful.

 Want a quick list of what you can and can’t compost?
 I’ve created a backyard composting guide that you can download for free just by signing up to receive my weekly newsletter.